josepablocam/changestructor/README.md

 # TODOs
-* Tkinter UI (Jose)
-  - Nicer UI, but not browser based
 * curses UI
   - CLI UI but nicer than the plain text stuff right now.
 I ran into some issues getting diff ASCII color espace sequences to work here, so punted for now